Manuel-Research-Group/DT-FGD/README.md

 Outputs: `results/fgd.png`, `results/dtfgd.png`, `results/comparison.png`.

 ### Script for running directly
-To reproduce ONLY the representative figure from the paper (dog portrait), run:
+To reproduce the representative figure from the paper (dog portrait), run:
 ```bash
 ./replicate_representative.sh
 ```

+The representative image will be under `results/woman_blueheadband_dtfgd.png`

 ---